Kumarmehta019/Museum-Mapper/README.md

 ### _**Footer:**_
 I built out the footer with the help from Bulma and FontAwesome.
 I had the idea to have the copyright date automatically change based on the year, this would mean that I wouldn't have to manually change the year every year.
-I also wanted to add navigation links to every member of the group's Github pages.
+I also wanted to add navigation links to every member of the group's GitHub pages.
 Finally I wanted to add some interactivity to the logo and I created a gif for the logo.
 It was during the coding for the footer that I came across the issue of the footer not sticking to the bottom of the page.
 I went away and did some research on the topic and found out that this was a common problem, especially when a particular page didn't have enough content.
 The simple fix was to give the particular component page a minimum viewport height, this fixed the issue.

 ```js
 <div className="row">